Talion is a finalist for Best SIEM Solution

 There is currently no known victims or targets for the GoodWill ransomware group, so their techniques or future intentions remain unknown.
 However, analysis of researchers has shown that the email address and network artifacts connect to operators from India who speak Hindi.

-There has also been identification of significant overlaps with another Windows-based strain called HiddenTear – the first ransomware to have been open-sourced as a proof-of-concept in 2015 by a Turkish programmer.
+There has also been identification of significant overlaps with another Windows-based strain called HiddenTear – the first ransomware to have been open-sourced as a proof-of-concept in 2015 by a Turkish developer.

 Can Ransomware Ever Be Ethical?